Do you really need to buy wool hand carders for your fleece preparation?

 So, at least from what I see with my small experiment here, dog brushes will work for very clean, easy to prep wool only.

-Anything that is a bit challenging needs a more aggressive handling that requires either a crazy amount of recarding on your part, going over the same spot over and over to dig deeper into the lock or using a wool carder to begin with.
+Any fiber that is a bit challenging needs a more aggressive carding, which requires either a crazy amount of recarding on your part or using a wool carder to begin with.